Step 5: Defining New Functions¶

 ¶

 You have just seen how to define a function in Python.
-Chances are, you understood right away how to think about them but, just in case, here’s a more detailed explanation which will help you to not only understand how functions work, but also other Python construct that involve blocks of code.
+Chances are, you understood right away how to think about them but, just in case, here’s a more detailed explanation which will help you to not only understand how functions work, but also other Python constructs that involve blocks of code.

 Suppose we have the following: